marklearst/variables-contract/docs/contract/anatomy.md

 # Variable Anatomy

-This document defines the three layers of tokens used in a governed token system and how they should be consumed.
+These are the three layers we use so components do not depend on raw palette values.

 ## 1. Base tokens

 Base tokens hold raw scales and palettes.
-They are the source of truth for value selection.
+They are the only place raw values live.

 Examples: